 Final thoughts on preventing heatstroke

-If you’re feeling the heat, your dog is sure to feel it too.
+If you’re feeling the heat, your dog will feel it too.
 You might be able to tolerate it, but heatstroke can develop in just minutes for dogs.